scope.yml

 watch:

-# The statsd category creates metrics from statsd network traffic that is
+# The statsd category creates metrics from StatsD network traffic that is

 # sent from or received by the scoped process.
 This includes extended

-# statsd, where dimensions will be included in the metrics produced.
+# StatsD, where dimensions will be included in the metrics produced.

-# See the STATSD protocol detector for more info about how
+# See the STATSD protocol detector for more info about how AppScope

-# Set $SCOPE_METRIC_STATSD to true or false to enable or disable this
+# Set $SCOPE_METRIC_STATSD to true or false to enable or disable

-# category.
+# this category.

 #